Audio File Size Calculator — WAV, MP3, AAC, FLAC and Recording Time

 • Added practical planning outputs: card-fit runtime (64 GB / 128 GB) and safe-size buffers (+10% / +20%).

-This calculator helps you decide how much storage to bring to a session before the first take.
-By plugging in sample rate, bit depth, channels (or multitrack counts), and duration, you immediately see projected size, per-minute usage, and stream data rate.
-You can view results in binary or decimal units, compare two scenarios side by side, and add planning buffer for safer media budgeting.
+This calculator helps you decide how much storage to bring to a session before the first take or how large an exported audio file will be.
+By choosing PCM/WAV, compressed bitrate, or FLAC mode, then adding duration and format settings, you immediately see projected size, per-minute usage, stream data rate, and how much recording time fits on a given card or drive.
+You can view results in binary or decimal units, compare PCM scenarios side by side, and add planning buffer for safer media budgeting.

 We do not collect or transmit any data.
 Everything runs locally in your browser, which is handy on remote locations with limited connectivity.
 The data-rate readout helps verify whether a recorder, SD card, or interface can sustain the chosen format, while card-fit estimates show how quickly storage scales as format complexity increases.